damienfamed75/just_another_night/README.md

 Here's some gameplay from a few of the judges.

+All custom assets are made by myself.
+Models, textures, sounds, and of course the code.
+To anyone who plays I hope you enjoy it.
+I poured my soul into this game for a solid 7 days.

 ## Gameplay

 Gvarados plays it twice so I'll link both times.